kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

 Can you provide an example of a challenging technical problem you've encountered and how you went about solving it?

-One of the test cases for our internship system was being able to log in as the organization and display its internship postings on the console and be able to see the different students that applied for it.
+Back when I was learning about nested for loops and UUIDS One of the test cases for our internship system was being able to log in as the organization and display its internship postings on the console and be able to see the different students that applied for it.
+- UUIDS